couchbaselabs/hands_on_n1qlAnalytics/content/slide-8.md

 </pre>

-we see that 2 fields (*name* and *order_date*) are selected from 2 datasets, but we do now know which field is selected from which dataset, making the query amibigous.
+we see that 2 fields (*name* and *order_date*) are selected from 2 datasets, but we do now know which field is selected from which dataset.
+In SQL we could associate a field with a dataset based on the schema of the dataset.
+Without a schema the query is amibigous.

 Luckily it is easy to resolve the ambiguity by following SQL best practices to introduce aliases and to fully qualify the selected fields.